Mayurwaghgpr/Admin-dash-board/README.md

 	•	State Management:
 	•	Managed using React’s useState and useEffect hooks.
 	•	API Integration:
-	•	CRUD operations using Axios for seamless interaction with a RESTful API.
+	•	CRUD operations using Axios for seamless interaction with a RESTful API running on JSON Server.
 	•	Reusable Components:
 	•	Custom reusable buttons and input components for better modularity.
 	•	Responsive Design: